 Italy benefits from a well established oil and gas industry that is in a relatively early phase of the industry life cycle when compared to other European peers.
-The country also has a fiscal system that attracts investment and an extremely good hydrocarbon system that has been proven to work throughout the onshore and offshore.
+The country also has a fiscal system that attracts investment and an extremely good hydrocarbon system that has been proven to work throughout the offshore.
 The pace of development for the industry in the country has proven to be slower than counterparts due to a lengthy environmental impact assessment process, however when work programmes are approved progress can be made executing the work in a reasonable time frame.

 The Company will create three to five significant well events in Italy over the medium to long term to expose shareholders to the possibility of significant upside upon success of any one event.